ESCOMP/ESMStandardNames/StandardNamesRules.rst

    <br />

 *******************
-Earth System Modeling Standard Names
+Earth System Modeling (ESM) Standard Names
 *******************

 This document contains information about the rules used to create Standard Names